inner-outer-space/de-zoomcamp-2024/3-data-warehouse/readme.md

 ## BIGQUERY
 BigQuery is a fully managed and serverless data warehouse and analytics platform offered by Google Cloud.
-- Cloud based service - the service is accesible from anywhere
+- Cloud based service - the service is accessible from anywhere
-- Serverless architecture - google manages all the infrastrucure so it is easy to deploy
+- Serverless architecture - google manages all the infrastructure so it is easy to deploy
 - Easy to scale - built to handle TBs of data
 - Columnar data - highly efficient for querying
 - SQL based queries - you don't have to know python or R